 Cement slurries are a mixture of liquid composed of cement and water that constantly has contact with drilling operations within oil and gas reservoirs.
 These slurries are a part of the process of preparing a well for further drilling or abandonment.
 Cementing, which is the product from a cement slurry, protects and is usually used to seal the wellbore and permanently shuts off water penetration into the wall.
 Other reasons for using cement for drilling operations in the oilfield industry are sealing off lost circulation zones, plugging an existing well, and displacing the drilling fluids that are still located within the well.
 One of the most important things to consider is the amount of cement required for the job.
 Between the displacement fluids, the cement slurries, and drilling fluids; multiple things can happen during the drilling operations that could make it more difficult for the cement slurry to be curated properly.

-What types of cement slurry additives are there?
+What type of oilfield cement slurries are there?

-Petrochem has designed multiple types of cement additives that were created specifically for drilling operations in the oil-field industry.
-With over 25 years of experience, we have several types of products that would help field workers make better concrete.
-Here are just the additives we offer:
+Petrochem has designed multiple types of cement slurries that were created specifically for drilling operations in the oil and gas industry.
+Below, please find the additives that we offer:

 Antifoam Oilfield Additives & Cement Defoamers - Controlling foaming within slurries.